sla6ak/tic-tac-toe/README.md

 shorts:
 The Tic-Tac-Toe app has a complex bot.
 Have a nice game.
 full:
-The Tic-Tac-Toe app has different game levels and a complex bot you can also complicate the game by choosing other board sizes, such as 4*4 or 5*5.
-In difficult levels there is a timer for each move, if you hesitate the bot makes a move out of turn!
+Tic Tac Toe app has different game levels and complex bot You can also make the game more difficult by choosing other board sizes, such as 4*4 or 5*5.
+If you do not lose to the bot, you can choose a timer, this will give the game new emotions!
+If you hesitate, the bot makes a move out of turn!
 Have a nice game.